 Michael is passionate about social justice.
 He believes software can play a pivotal role in solving pressing social problems through enhanced transparency, efficiency, and informed decision making.
 Michael focuses Green River’s mission on promoting learning opportunities for all, public health for those in need, and progress toward a sustainable society.
 His skills span a variety of fields, as he is currently working in school improvement, health equity, green building, and ethical supply chain management.

 Michael lives with his family in the rural village of Green River, Vermont - southwest of Brattleboro.
-He spends his free time working on the ecological management of 48 acres of meadows adjacent to the Green River, minimizing human impacts on the surrounding forests and wetlands.
+He spends his free time working on the ecological management of 48 acres of meadow adjacent to the Green River, minimizing human impacts on the surrounding forests and wetlands.

 Derrish is a veteran Software Engineer with well over 20 years designing, developing and deploying large-scale software applications.
 Before joining Green River in 2011, Derrish co-founded Intellidimension, a Semantic Web company.
 At Intellidimension, one of his major achievements include developing a high-performance specialized database platform starting in 2000.
 Derrish also gained expertise as a technology consultant while at Tally Systems Corp., and as an IT professional for United Technologies.
 Derrish received his B.S. in Electrical Engineering from University of Massachusetts and a M.S. in Computer Science from Rensselaer Polytechnic Institute.

 Dir.
-Strategic Development
+Strategic Development, Partner

 As Director of Strategic Development, Ian's primary concern is ensuring all Green River's clients have a productive, efficient, and satisfying engagement experience, regardless of a project's size or current development phase.